jesskelsall/astarus/astarus/people/levelle-tristwix.md

 Levelle Tristwix is the [Astorrel Commandant](../civilisations/kingdom-of-astor/organisations/astorrel/ranks/7-commandant.md) in charge of the organisation's day-to-day operations.

+She is a politically savvy commandant who is a big believer in the Astorrel.
+Despite her slow and posh manner of speaking, she easily commands a room.
+She'd like to see less conflict with the Astornox.

 ## Characteristics

 | Appearance | Description |